Gail Carson Levine: Writing career

 Levine, following the success of her adaptation of the Cinderella story into Ella Enchanted, continued telling fairy tales with a twist in what would become her Princess Tales series.
 According to Levine, "After Ella Enchanted was published, I submitted some of my old, much rejected picture books to my editor.
 She liked one, which was then called Talk Is Cheap?
 But she thought it should be a short novel, rather than a picture book, and she asked me to do three more.
 That picture book turned into The Fairy's Mistake, and that's how the series got started."
 Her six short stories reinvent traditional fairy tales, looking to fill gaps in logic.
 As Levine says, "In Sleeping Beauty, the prince falls in love with the princess when he knows only three things about her: she's pretty, she's a princess, and she doesn't snore.
 In Princess Sonora and the Long Sleep… I give the prince a real reason to kiss Sonora even though, after 100 years, she's covered with spider webs!"
 Keeping with this genre, Levine also wrote a picture book, Betsy Who Cried Wolf, adapted from Aesop's fable of The Boy Who Cried Wolf.
 In 2010, she released a second picture book titled Betsy Red Hoodie, an adaptation of the fable "Little Red Riding Hood".

-Levine continued to write fantasy novels, beginning with The Two Princesses of Bamarre, an original fairytale that revolves around the really strong and close sisterly relationship between two very different sisters as one must conquer her fears in an attempt to save the other.
+Levine continued to write fantasy novels, beginning with The Two Princesses of Bamarre, an original fairytale that revolves around the relationship between two very different sisters as one must conquer her fears in an attempt to save the other.
 Also in the fantasy genre came Fairest, a novel inspired by the story of Snow White and set in the same world as Ella Enchanted.
 Later she would publish Ever, a fantasy set in ancient times which explored mythological themes.

 Levine also wrote an illustrated novel for young readers called Fairy Dust and the Quest For the Egg, which was published in 2005 by Disney Press as the cornerstone of the new "Disney Fairies" franchise.
 The novel explores the world of Never Land (of Barrie's and Disney's Peter Pan) and the community of fairies who live in the area of the island known as Fairy Haven.
 Familiar characters such as Tinker Bell and Captain Hook appear in the story, as well as original characters.
 The book was followed in 2007 by a sequel, entitled Fairy Haven and the Quest for the Wand.
 Another sequel, Fairies and the Quest for Never Land, was released in 2010.